spacer only

 By shining a light into the world of the bureaucrats, planners and businessmen who contributed to Nazism and the Holocaust, killing us softly raises a critical question as to whether such an event can be viewed as a finished, historical episode or whether the psychology and behaviour that enabled genocide to occur then is not only still present today, but exists quite specifically both in the institutional culture of transnationals corporations and in the mindset and activity of many individuals working for such corporations.

-killing us softly, conceived by Dan Gretton (writer and artistic co-director of PLATFORM), was first made public through a series of eight performances between 1999 and 2003.
+killing us softly, conceived by Dan Gretton (writer and artistic co-director of Platform), was first made public through a series of eight performances between 1999 and 2003.
 These were, by the end, ten-hour events devised for a small interdisciplinary audience of nine people who were invited from fields such as industry, business, the arts, education, psychology, environmentalism, and campaigning.
 The performance itself is an intensive durational experience, combining lecture, poetry, autobiography, live music, slide and video.
 The audience sits in a semi-circular series of personal darkened spaces, enabling them only to focus on the ideas and the images/sounds presented to them.
 Food, refreshment and warmth is important to provide a sense of safety and privacy.

 After the performance (which for the ten-hour version, lasts seven hours), participants leave the performance space and walk to the ‘after-space’, a floating discussion, where a conversation begins.
 Here begins an ongoing dialogue about the issues in the work, as well as the form (if desired).
 Later, the participants also give written or one-to-one oral feedback.